What is it like to move to and live in Prague? To start a new life in a foreign country?

 Prague’s maze of cobbled lanes and hidden courtyards is a paradise for the aimless wanderer.
 Just a few blocks away from the Old Town Square you can stumble across ancient chapels, unexpected gardens, cute cafes and old-fashioned bars with hardly a tourist in sight.

-The city is famous for its unique medieval architecture and its historical center is inscribed in the World Heritage List.
+The city is famous for its unique medieval architecture and its historical center is inscribed in the UNESCO World Heritage List.

 Travel Tips: The easiest and cheapest option to get from the airport to the center of Prague is with Terravision.
 If you are looking for affordable accommodation for either a short or a longer stay in Prague I recommend checking out VRBO.com and reading up on what to do in Prague in 2 days.